Schizophrenia Treatment In Ohio

 Medication

-Some of the medications which may be helpful for those with schizophrenia include typical first-generation antipsychotics.
-Examples of these antipsychotic drugs consist of:
+Some of the medications that may be helpful for people with schizophrenia include typical first-generation antipsychotics.

 - thioridazine